jvrana/DASi-DNA-Design/README.md

 DASi completely automates the cloning design work, finding approximately optimal solutions for cloning steps, preferentially using existing plasmids, linear DNA fragments, and primers to design semi-optimal cloning steps and designs.

+The following command designs the cloning steps for a library of designs.
+The user only needs to specify the sequences they wish to construct and currently available primers, DNA templates, and linear DNA as *.genbank* or *.fasta* files.
+DASi handles all design aspects. *No molecular biology expertise is required to use DASi.*

 ```bash
 dasi library_design --designs mydesigns/*.gb --fragments fragments/*.gb --primers primers.fasta --templates plasmids/*.gb --cost_model cost.b --out results
 ```

+#### Customization

+DASi optimization parameters are completely customizable.
+The following

+* primer synthesis costs
+* primer design parameters
+* synthetic fragment costs
+* vendor-specific synthetic fragment complexity
+* sequence dependent plasmid assembly efficiencies
+* optimizing over efficiency vs material costs

 ### Planned Features